DIFER: Differentiable Automated Feature Engineering: Experiments

 \subsection{Effectiveness of \nfo{} (RQ1)}

 In this subsection, we demonstrate the effectiveness of \nfo{}.
-We compare \nfo{} on 23 datasets with the state-of-the-art and baseline methods, including: (a) Base: raw dataset without any transformation; (b) Random: randomly applying transformations to each raw feature; (c) DFS~\cite{kanter2015deep}: a well-known \textit{expansion-reduction} method; (d) AutoFeat~\cite{horn2019autofeat}: a popular Python library for automated feature engineering and selection; (e) LFE~\cite{nargesian2017learning} : recommend the most promising transformation for each feature using MLP; (f) NFS~\cite{chen2019neural}: the state-of-the-art AutoFE method that achieves better performance than other existing approaches (i.e., TransGraph~\cite{khurana2018feature}).
+We compare \nfo{} on 25 datasets with the SOTA and baseline methods, including: (a) Raw: raw dataset without any transformation; (b) Random: randomly applying transformations to each raw feature; (c) DFS~\citep{kanter2015deep}: a well-known \textit{expansion-reduction} method; (d) AutoFeat~\citep{horn2019autofeat}: a popular Python library for automated feature engineering and selection; (e) LFE~\citep{nargesian2017learning}: recommend the most promising transformation for each feature using MLP; (f) NFS~\citep{chen2019neural}: the SOTA AutoFE method that achieves better performance than other existing approaches (e.g., \citet{khurana2018feature}).
 The experimental settings of these methods, such as the set of transformations, the max feature order, and the evaluation metrics are the same as \nfo{}.